 When you are injured in an unexpected auto accident, it’s natural to feel overwhelmed by the situation.
 An experienced attorney can provide direction and legal assistance.
 The attorneys at Staver Accident Injury Lawyers, P.C. are committed to your healing process.
 While you focus on making a full physical recovery, we will handle the insurance adjusters, claims forms, and legal jargon.

+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 If you were hurt in an auto accident due to another driver’s poor judgment or carelessness, Staver Accident Injury Lawyers, P.C. can help you obtain fair compensation to cover the costs of medical expenses, lost wages, car repairs, pain and suffering, and other damages.
 Please call our office today at (312) 236-2900 to schedule a free one-on-one case consultation with an attorney.